 VA is an interesting outfit.
 They step on their neckties more frequently than most and their excuses are equally ludicrous.
 I have no idea what they’ll end up paying ol’ Johnnie and his wife.
 Whatever it is, it won’t nearly compensate them for all those years of denials, illegal adjudications and deprivation of his legal entitlements.

-Try as I might, I couldn’t talk them out of letting this ride and scooping the initial settlement without me in between.
+Try as I might, I couldn’t talk the Veteran abd his wife out of letting this ride and scooping the initial settlement without me in between.
 You don’t need a PhD in mathematics to comprehend Mr. and Mrs. Johnnie Vet have decided they’re mad as hell and want real legal representation-not DAVlegalzoo.com™.
 20% of this settlement is unwarranted but I will try to earn it.
 Honestly, folks.
 At this point, nothing VA does shocks me anymore.
-The only thing that might would be the addition of a storyline including a millionaire- and his wife, a movie star, the professor and Maryanne.
+The only thing that might shock would be the addition of a storyline including a millionaire- and his wife, a movie star, the professor and Maryanne.
 Well… maybe one of those fancy souped up DeLoreans with the flux capacitor doomoflotchie too.

 Eventually, in this business, the Vet wins.
 It just so happens this one has occurred before he died- not after.